leonardo5621/terraform-kafka-perf-test/README.md

 - Implementation of a custom dashboard with the cluster metrics.
 - Setting up alarms based on these metrics.
 - Executing performance tests from the outside of the cluster.
+- Integration of the terraform modules into an CI/CD pipeline system.

 ## References